Israel’s Economy Receives a Red Card

 Now more than ever, immediate and long-term budgetary planning is absolutely critical to meet Israel's social and defense needs

-Moody's downgrading of Israel's credit rating was hardly unexpected but given at this irregular time, with a continued negative outlook, it represents an extremely unusual step, reflecting Moody's assessment that geopolitical risks have increased sharply for the short and long terms.
+Moody's downgrading of Israel's credit rating was hardly unexpected, but given at this irregular time and the continued negative outlook it represents an extremely unusual step.
+It reflects Moody's assessment that geopolitical risks have increased sharply for the short and long terms.

 Moody’s downgrading of Israel’s credit rating was hardly unexpected after the negative outlook that the agency issued in February, but the fact that this downgrade was given at an irregular time and involved a reduction of two levels, and that the negative outlook remains in force even after this change, represents an extremely unusual step, which reflects Moody’s assessment that the geopolitical risks and the serious implications for Israel’s creditworthiness have increased sharply for the short and long terms.